-Ann-Marie Williams, MBA, BSN, RN Associate Vice President of Patient Care Services for Care Management and Transfer Center
+Ann-Marie Williams, MBA, BSN, RN Associate Vice President of Patient Care Services Med-Surg/Telemetry, Acute Rehabilitation, Care Management

 Ann-Marie has been a nurse for more than 22 years, starting as a charge nurse for Brewer Rehab and Living Center, and then becoming a staff nurse at Northern Light Eastern Maine Medical Center.
 Soon after, Ann-Marie became a nurse care manager and was then promoted to case management manager until she accepted her current position.
 She has certifications in nursing case management, case management, leadership development, healthcare leadership, and she is an accredited case manager.
 Ann-Marie has been working at Northern Light Eastern Maine Medical Center for 21 years, and she enjoys working with her team because of their dedication to improving healthcare.